Ouabain: Sources

 Ouabain can be found in the roots, stems, leaves, and seeds of the Acokanthera schimperi and Strophanthus gratus plants, both of which are native to eastern Africa.

 Mechanism of action

-Ouabain is a cardiac glycoside that acts by inhibiting the Na+/K+–ATPase sodium-potassium ion pump (but it is not selective).
+Ouabain is a cardiac glycoside that acts by non-selectively inhibiting the Na+/K+-ATPase sodium–potassium ion pump.
 Once ouabain binds to this enzyme, the enzyme ceases to function, leading to an increase of intracellular sodium.
-This increase in intracellular sodium reduces the activity of the sodium-calcium exchanger (NCX), which pumps one calcium ion out of the cell and three sodium ions into the cell down their concentration gradient.
+This increase in intracellular sodium reduces the activity of the sodium–calcium exchanger (NCX), which pumps one calcium ion out of the cell and three sodium ions into the cell down their concentration gradient.
 Therefore, the decrease in the concentration gradient of sodium into the cell which occurs when the Na/K-ATPase is inhibited reduces the ability of the NCX to function.
 This in turn elevates intracellular calcium.
 This results in higher cardiac contractility and an increase in cardiac vagal tone.
 The change in ionic gradients caused by ouabain can also affect the membrane voltage of the cell and result in cardiac arrhythmias.